lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 Many visualization algorithms require information about the topology of a cell or dataset.
 Operations that provide such information are called topological operations.
 Examples of these operations include obtaining the topological dimension of a cell, or accessing neighboring cells that share common edges or faces.
 We might use these operations to decide whether to render a cell (e.g., render only one-dimensional lines) or to propagate particles through a flow field (e.g., traversing cells across common boundaries).

 Before proceeding we need to define some terms from topology.
 Manifold topology describes a region surrounding a point that is topologically connected.
 That is, a region around the point is topologically equivalent to a small “disk” (in two-dimensions) or “ball” (in three-dimensions).
-Topology that is not manifold is termed nonmanifold.
-Examples of manifold and nonmanifold geometry are shown in **Figure 8-27**.
+Topology that is not manifold is termed non-manifold.
+Examples of manifold and non-manifold geometry are shown in **Figure 8-27**.

-There are some simple rules we can use to decide whether a surface or region approximated with cells is manifold or nonmanifold.
+There are some simple rules we can use to decide whether a surface or region approximated with cells is manifold or non-manifold.
 In two dimensions, if every edge of a two-dimensional cell is used by exactly one other cell, than the surface is locally manifold.
 In three dimensions, if every face of a three-dimensional cell is used by exactly one other cell, than the region is locally manifold.

 We also will use the term simplex on some occasions.
 A simplex of dimension n is the convex region defined by a set of n+1 independent points.
 A vertex, line, triangle, and tetrahedron are simplices of dimension 0, 1, 2, and 3, respectively as shown in **Figure 8-28**.